Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Conclusions

 \section{Conclusions}

-In this study, both steady-state and transient 3D simulations have been conducted to examine the flashback velocities and dynamics within a single slit in a hydrogen-fueled premixed perforated burner.
-Steady-state simulations have been utilized to assess the impact of varying slit lengths on flame shape and burner plate temperature, with the results being compared with those from 2D configurations to evaluate the validity of the infinite slit approximation.
-Additionally, flashback velocities have been computed at three different equivalence ratios using a steady-state approach, and these results have been compared with predictions from the 2D model.
-Detailed transient simulations have also been employed to explore the temporal evolution of flashback dynamics in a three-dimensional slit.
+In this study, both steady-state and transient 3D simulations are conducted to examine the flashback velocities and dynamics within a single slit in a hydrogen-fueled premixed perforated burner.
+Non-reactive simulations are performed to investigate the aerodynamics and heat transfer mechanisms in the circular hole and slit configurations.
+Steady-state simulations are then utilized to assess the impact of varying slit lengths on flame shape and burner plate temperature, with the results being compared with those from 2D configurations to evaluate the validity of the infinite slit approximation.
+Additionally, flashback velocities are computed at three different equivalence ratios using a steady-state approach, and these results are compared with predictions from 2D simulations.
+Detailed transient simulations are also employed to explore the temporal evolution of flashback dynamics in a three-dimensional slit.

+The non-reactive analysis highlights distinct aerodynamic and thermal behaviors between the circular hole and slit configurations.
+The circular hole exhibits higher velocities and steeper velocity gradients, with its high surface-to-volume ratio significantly enhancing heat transfer efficiency and preheating.
+In contrast, the slit configuration exhibits pronounced internal variations.
+The central region is characterized by relatively low temperatures and elevated velocity gradients in the transverse direction, while the slit ends experience intensified heating and reduced velocity gradients, ultimately producing conditions comparable to those observed for the circular hole.
+These differences underscore the importance of considering both global and localized aerodynamic and thermal effects when analyzing such configurations.

-It is found that, while 2D simulations can accurately predict flame front structures and burner plate temperature for long slits, they fail to capture the thermal effects caused by the slit ends in shorter configurations.
-Even though the 2D model becomes less reliable for slits of practical length due to the pronounced influence of the slit ends, it still converges with the 3D results as the slit length approaches infinity.
+Additionally, it is found that while 2D simulations can accurately predict flame front structures and burner plate temperature for long slits, they fail to capture the thermal effects caused by the slit ends in shorter configurations.
+Even though the results of 2D simulations converge with the 3D results as the slit length approaches infinity, it becomes less reliable for slits of practical length due to the pronounced influence of the slit ends.